pagkly/Zed/Investopedia3 - Copy/Upstream Guarantee.md

 # Upstream Guarantee

 > ## Excerpt
-> An upstream guarantee, also known as a subsidiary guarantee, is a financial guarantee in which the subsidiary guarantees its parent company's debt.
+> An upstream guarantee, also known as a subsidiary guarantee, is a [[Investopedia3/A Financial Guarantee Defined|financial guarantee]] in which the subsidiary guarantees its parent company's debt.

 ---